measurement-kit/measurement-kit/README.md

 The [libooniffi](https://github.com/ooni/probe-engine/tree/master/libooniffi)
 package of ooni/probe-engine is a drop-in replacement for the [Measurement Kit FFI API](include/measurement_kit).
-The new API is defined by the `libooniffi/ooniffi.h` header.
+The new API is defined by the `ooniffi.h` header.
 It is ABI compatible with MK's API.
 The only required change is to replace the `mk_` prefix with `ooniffi_`.
-The following diff shows the changes you need to apply in order to run the tests using probe-engine:
+This diff shows the changes you typically need:

 ```diff
 --- MK.c	2020-04-10 12:32:13.582783743 +0200